Miracle on 34th Street: Plot

 At a hearing before Judge Henry Harper, District Attorney Thomas Mara gets Kris to assert that he is Santa Claus and rests his case, asking Harper to rule that Santa does not exist.
 In private, Harper's political adviser, Charlie Halloran, warns him that doing so would be disastrous for his upcoming reelection bid.
 Harper buys time by hearing further evidence.
 Fred calls Macy as a witness and gets him to admit that he believes Santa exists.
 Macy then fires Sawyer.
 Next, Fred calls Mara's own young son, who testifies that his father told him that Santa is real.
 Mara concedes the point, but goes on to demand that Fred prove that Kris is "the one and only" Santa Claus on the basis of a competent authority by the following day.

 Meanwhile, Susan writes Kris a letter to cheer him up, which Doris also signs.
 When a New York Post Office mail sorter sees Susan's letter, addressed to Kris at the New York courthouse, he suggests delivering all of the dead letters addressed to Santa to Kris, freeing up storage space.
 As court resumes, Fred is informed of the mail delivery; he argues that the Post Office, a branch of the federal government, has acknowledged that Kris is the one and only Santa Claus by delivering the letters.
 When the judge insists on seeing the letters, postal employees empty many bags of letters on Harper's desk.
 Harper dismisses the case.

 Kris invites Fred, Doris and Susan to a Christmas Day celebration at his current residence, the Brooks' Memorial Home for the Aged.
 Susan loses faith in Kris when he admits he was unable to get her the house she wanted.
 However, after Kris offers Fred and Doris a route home that avoids traffic, Susan sees her dream house with a "For Sale" sign out front; Susan becomes ecstatic and runs into the house.
-Fred learns that Doris had encouraged Susan to have faith and suggests they get married and purchase the house.
+Fred learns that Doris had encouraged Susan to have faith and suggests they purchase the house.
 Fred and Doris then spot a cane inside that looks just like Kris's.
 Fred begins to wonder if Kris really is Santa Claus.